Table of Contents

 Must Be Resourceful

 Your first sales hire needs to be resourceful.
 Large companies have a ton of resources.
-They have tools, trainings, managers, etc. Early stage startups will have some tools and that’s about it.
-The first rep needs to be able to a lot with a little.
+They have tools, training, managers, etc. Early-stage startups will have some tools, and that’s about it.
+The first rep needs to be able to do a lot with a little.
 And they need to be able to figure things out on their own.

 This means if they’re not reading sales books and listening to podcasts that make them better, don’t hire them.
 Your first sales hire is going to be neglected by the company from a personal development standpoint.
 It’s normal.
 Startups can only do so much.
 But you need them to want to get better at their craft.